ndina/Reddit-Flask/README.md

 ## Docker
-You can use `docker run` and run your app on any machine with this command:
+You can use `docker run` command and run an app on any machine:
 ```
 $ docker run -p 4000:80 dina2505/redditclone
 ```